An elegant cake that is perfect for breakfast, snacking or dessert

 - Preheat oven to 350 degrees Fahrenheit.

-- In a medium sized bowl whisk together the flour, baking soda, baking powder and salt.
+- In a medium sized bowl whisk together the flour, baking powder, baking soda and salt.
 Set aside.

 - In a small bowl, combine the orange zest with the sugar and use your fingers to rub the two together.
 This will help release the fragrant oils from the zest and will give the sugar a nice, light orange hue.

 - In the bowl of a stand mixer, beat the eggs together with the sugar and zest.
-Beat for a few minutes and then slowly pour in the olive oil and then the orange juice.
+Beat for a few minutes and then slowly pour in the orange juice and then the olive oil.

 - With the mixer on low, slowly add in the flour mixture, leave behind about 1/4 cup of the flour.
 Add the cranberries to this 1/4 cup of flour and toss to coat.
 Once the flour in the mixing bowl has been well incorporated with the wet ingredients, add in the flour coated cranberries.
 Mix only until incorporated; do not over mix because doing so might crush your cranberries.
 Alternatively, you can add and mix in the cranberries by hand using a rubber spatula.